 1983: Jack gets himself in deep water with Vera when he signs up to a video dating agency and Vera finds out

-1985: The Duckworth’s son begins dating Andrea Clayton causing a feud between the Duckworths and Claytons
+1985: The Duckworths' son Terry begins dating Andrea Clayton causing a feud between the two families

-1992: Their son is imprisoned for GBH, his pregnant girlfriend (Lisa Horton) gives birth to their Grandson Tommy
+1992: Terry is imprisoned for GBH and his wife Lisa gives birth to the Duckworths' grandson Tommy

-1993: After Lisa is killed in a car Tommy is cared for by Jack and Vera Duckworth, but when Terry is released from prison he takes custody of Tommy and sells the child to Lisa’s parents
+1993: After Lisa is killed by a car, Tommy is cared for by Jack and Vera, but when Terry is released from prison he sells custody of the child to Lisa’s parents

-2000: Vera informs Jack she had an affair earlier in their relationship and that their son, Terry, may not be his
+2000: Vera informs Jack she had an affair early in their relationship and that their son, Terry, may not be his, but this is disproven

-2010: Jack passes away in his chair at home but is joined in ghost-form by his wife Vera
+2010: Jack passes away in his chair at No.9 and is joined in ghost-form by his wife Vera